jjy1031/jjy1031.github.io/docs/how-to.md

+Output files will be stored in `/home/pekora/example/outputs`.

-Then the following 6 steps will be executed automatically:
+The following 6 steps will be executed automatically: